 Unwinding: The ultimate experience of healing!

-The difficulty lies in the fact that much of our modern experience is traumatizing in less overt ways.
+Much of our modern life experience is somewhat traumatizing in less overt ways.
 It’s not like the average person is facing a man eating tiger, or are they?
-Most people's encounters with trauma develop over time.
-The stored energy of this cumulative trauma experience leave one in a state of being more reactive to stress.
+Unresolved traumas becomes cumulative and over time the stored energy of this cumulative trauma experience leads to a state of being more reactive to stress.
 The fascial tissues contract in this state and are unable to "unwind" until conditions are right...safety and emotional support is crucial.
 When you add to daily challenges of surviving, a lifetime of emotional pain experienced in a dysfunctional family, you have the perfect situation to develop fascial restriction or “chronic holding” and the potential for chronic pain.

 Chronic holding is a slight to intense tightening of the body in either an isolated group of muscles, as in the case of TMJ, or in an overall body pattern as we see with fibromyalgia or myofascial pain syndrome.
 The resulting effect of chronic holding can lead to a wide array of symptoms, many of which are located nowhere near the causal factor.
 This phenomenon is known as "referred pain".
 For many people “chronic holding” is a straight jacket of pain from which they cannot unwind.
 In this class you will explore the skills that allow for and facilitate the powerfully healing of "unwinding".